s5uishida/open5gs_epc_srsran_framed_routing_sample_config/README.md

 The following minimum configuration was set as a condition.
 - One UE has two Framed Routes.
 On the UPF VM, make sure to be able to ping the Framed Routes via the IP address (Tunnel GW/tun_srsue) assigned to UE.
+- Confirm not to be able to ping to a network that is not configured in the Framed Routes.

 The built simulation environment is as follows.
 **According to [this](https://docs.srsran.com/projects/4g/en/latest/app_notes/source/zeromq/source/index.html#known-issues), srsRAN_4G ZMQ supports only one eNodeB and one UE, so I have confirmed the operation with the following configuration.**